SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 <stepName>|<pipelineName>.<inputs|outputs>.<tensorName>
 ```

-Inputs with just step name will be assumed to be `step.outputs`.
+Inputs with just a step name will be assumed to be `step.outputs`.

 The default payloads for Pipelines is the V2 protocol which requires named tensors as inputs and outputs from a model.
 If you require just certain tensors from a model you can reference those in the inputs, e.g. `mymodel.outputs.t1` will reference the tensor `t1` from the model `mymodel`.